 Cool technology remains cool only when you get it into the hands of the customer, packaged in the right form and priced appropriately.
 Last fall, with the launch of the VM Backup and Recovery solution set, we proved that Commvault can remain nimble and keep up with evolving customer requirements around consumption models.
 That offering, specifically targeted to the Virtualized user, and priced and packaged appropriately, has quickly emerged as one of the fastest growing products in Commvault’s history.

-Now we are going to turn it up a notch and do the same thing in the cloud space along 3 key lines covering:
+Now we are going to turn it up a notch and do the same thing in the cloud space along three key lines covering:

 1) Backup to the Cloud